Srynetix/sc-space-shooter/README.md

 ## How to play

 Move with arrow keys or mouse, and fire with X or left-click.
+Fire bombs with W or right-click.

 ## Debug info